FOREX-Euro drops to near 2-year low on Spain bank woes

 * Spanish banking problems overtake worries about Greece

-NEW YORK, May 29 The euro fell on Tuesday to its weakest level versus the U.S. dollar since July 2010 as Spain's soaring borrowing costs and expectations more spending will be necessary to support its ailing banking sector prompted selling of the common currency.
+NEW YORK, May 29 The euro slid to almost a two-year low against the dollar on Tuesday as worries about Spain's soaring borrowing costs and its troubled banks looked set to prompt more selling of the common currency.

-The euro's losses accelerated after Egan-Jones Ratings cut Spain's credit rating yet again.
-Tuesday's move was the small ratings firm's third downgrade of the country's sovereign rating in less than a month as Spain's weak banks continue to worry investors.
+Egan-Jones Ratings cut Spain's credit rating yet again on Tuesday, the agency's third downgrade of the country's sovereign rating in less than a month as Spain's weak banks continue to worry investors.

 Spanish bond yields held near peaks in Tuesday's trading.
 The spread between Spanish and German government bond yields hit its highest since the euro was launched in 1999 after a government source said Madrid will recapitalize nationalized lender Bankia by issuing new debt.